RinCynar/aGmua/_posts/2024-06-01-BUILE-YOUR-WEBSITE-FOR-FREE.md

 Next, clone the repository to your local machine, make sure it has nodejs installed, then go to the root directory of the repo and run the following command:

-console
  $ bash tools/init.sh

 The above command will:

  1. Check out the code to the latest tag (to ensure the stability of your site: as the code for the default branch is under development).
  2. Remove non-essential sample files and take care of GitHub-related files.
  3. Build CSS/JS assets files and then make them tracked by Git.
  4. Automatically create a new commit to save the changes above.

 #### Setting up
 Update the variables of _config.yml {: .filepath} as needed.
 Some of them are typical options: url,avatar,timezone,lang